 The worst part, though, is when night finally, completely, engulfs you.
 It can make you feel panicked and hopeless as if the light is gone forever.
 The light is not gone; it is merely dimmed.
 If you allow these scared feeling to swallow you, then it will just take you that much longer to find the sunlight again.

 Sometimes folks who deal with recurring depression are angry with themselves when they become depressed, feeling as if they are broken or weak for being unable to hold onto happiness consistently.
 To these folks I say: you need to take a deep breath and cut yourself some slack.
 Dealing with depression and chronic illness, after all, isn’t easy.

 You are not a superhero.
 You are not a robot, either.
 It is perfectly natural to experience a range of emotional states.
 Those of us that deal with depression simply get stuck in ditches from time to time.
 This lesson can be hard to learn, but it is the most important part of coping with depression.

 Therefore, it simply cannot be true that I am broken.
 I did not start from some better, more “whole” place.
-Even if I did, I exist in the present and not the past.
-This is simply how I am, right now, in this moment.
+Even if I did, I live in the present and not the past.
+This is simply how I am, right now, at this moment.
 The same is true of my depression.
 It is a part of who I am and how I live my life, but I will not let it control my life.

 All chronic illness sufferers make this decision.
-You wake up one morning and you say to yourself: “Yes, this disease limits my life in ways that are new and difficult to work around.
-No, I will not give up and let it take away my chance at a well-lived life”.
+You wake up one morning, and you say to yourself: “Yes, this disease limits my life in ways that are new and difficult to workaround.
+No, I will not give up and let it take away my chance at a well-lived life.”